 The preliminary as-manufactured fuel quality requirements and in-service performance requirements for prismatic HTGR fuel for the NGNP50 are given in Table 16.
 The requirements for in-service performance are specified on a core-average basis.
 The allowable release fractions for 137Cs and ^{110m}Ag are included because these nuclides are expected to be the strongest contributors to worker dose.
 The requirements for as-manufactured fuel quality and in-service fuel performance in Table 16 are based on a two-tier set of radionuclide design criteria (allowable core release rates), referred to as the "Design" and "Maximum Expected" criteria.
 The "Design" criteria represent upper limits for all normal operating conditions and any off-normal events expected to occur during plant operation.
 These criteria are used when assessing the impact of plant operation on public safety, to size helium purification and radwaste systems, and to design plant hardware and shielding.
 The "Design" criteria account for uncertainties in the design methods and supporting data, and represent a design margin over the "Maximum Expected" criteria, which are used for applications where "best-estimate" results are appropriate, including developing component-removal and maintenance procedures.
-The fuel and reactor core are to be designed such that there is at least a 50% probability that the releases will be less than the "Design" criteria.
+The fuel and reactor core are to be designed such that there is at least a 50% probability that the radionuclide releases will be less than the "Maximum Expected" criteria, and at least a 95% probability that the releases will be less than the "Design" criteria.